kanboard/plugin-gitlab-auth/README.md

 ------------

 - Account on [Gitlab.com](https://gitlab.com) or you own self-hosted Gitlab instance
-- Have Kanboard registered as application in Gitlab
+- Have Kanboard registered as application in Gitlab (Settings > Applications)
+- Kanboard application URL is defined properly

 Installation
 ------------